OCA/sale-workflow/sale_advance_payment/README.rst

 To use this module, you need to:

 -  Go to a sale order.
 -  Click on "Pay Sale Advance".
 -  Select the Journal and specify the amount of the advanced payment.
 -  "Make Advance Payment".

 When generating the invoice, the system displays the advanced payments, select those you want to add to the invoice.

+**Handling Overpayments:**

+By default, advance payments that exceed the invoice amount will be rejected.
+To enable partial reconciliation of overpayments:

+1. Go to *Settings > General Settings*
+2. Scroll to the *Accounting* section
+3. Check *Allow Advance Payments Exceeding Order Amount*
+4. Save the settings

+When enabled, advance payments larger than the order amount will be:

+-  Partially reconciled up to the invoice amount
+-  The excess amount remains as customer credit
+-  Useful for e-commerce integrations with tax calculation differences

+**Example Scenarios:**

+-  **E-commerce Integration**: Customer pays $120 but Odoo calculates
+   $100 due to tax differences
+-  **Prepayments**: Customer pays deposit that exceeds final invoice amount
+-  **Currency Fluctuations**: Payment made in different currency with rate variations

 Known issues / Roadmap
 ======================